2019 Featured Speakers:

 These were just a few of the highlights in a programme that was populated with many relevant inputs, including a debate about funding models, the outlook for commodities and battery metals in particular, fascinating company presentations and some good clean fun in the form of Myth busters.

 We sincerely hope you enjoyed the experience as much as we did and got a lot of value out of it.
 Do let us know if you have any feedback or comments you’d like to make.

-We’ll be back in July for our brand new Coal Industry Day on 24 July (www.coalindaba.com) and for the Joburg Indaba later in the year on 2 & 3 October at The Inanda Club, Johannesburg.
+We were back in July for our brand new Coal Industry Day on 24 July (www.coalindaba.com) and for the Joburg Indaba later in the year on 2 & 3 October at The Inanda Club, Johannesburg.
 For more info, visit: www.joburgindaba.com.

 Please remember to keep in touch and share your news with us on Twitter –'@JuniorIndaba' -using the following hashtag: #juniorindaba and please also join our LinkedIn Group by clicking on the link.

 From all of us at Resources 4 Africa thank you for joining us for what was an inspiring couple of days.
 We hope to see you next time.